virajbahulkar/vscode-folder-structure-extension/README.md

 1. Open the command palette (⇧⌘P / Ctrl+Shift+P)
 2. Run: `Generate Folder Structure`
-3. Paste your folder structure or enter manually
+3. Paste your folder structure or enter it manually

 ---